 Since its start, the DeFi sector fell into two distinct categories – collateralized lending/borrowing protocols like Compound, and Aave, and supporting infrastructures like oracles, decentralized exchanges, automatic market makers, and bonding curve contracts like Uniswap, Curve, and Balancer.
 The true brilliance of the DeFi sector, however, shines best with the introduction of the so-called governance tokens.
-Governance tokens allowed token holders to receive exponential returns of investment, while also granting maybe the purest form of decentralization, as the governance token can be used for voting on protocol changes, new token listings, and giving enhanced protocol governance democracy.
+Governance tokens allowed token holders to receive exponential returns on investment, while also granting decentralization. Тhe governance token can be used for voting on protocol changes, new token listings, and giving enhanced protocol governance democracy.

 Compound became among the first DeFi platforms to offer their governance token, along with MakerDAO.
 Starting its governance token offering in June 2020, the Compound protocol exploded, making it the biggest name in DeFi.
 However, the protocol was surpassed by MakerDAO and Aave in recent months.

-Compound’s COMP governance token made an exponential growth over the course of just two months since its start – from $66 in June to short of $220 in mid-August.
+Compound’s COMP governance token made exponential growth over the course of just two months since its start.
+The token managed to increase from $66 in June to short of $220 in mid-August.
 The governance token also proved its name as both Compound lenders and borrowers participated by voting with their COMP tokens on protocol policy changes.

 However, DeFi does not only stop with borrowing/lending and decentralized exchanging.
 The so-called meta-DeFi products offer game-changing solutions like yield farming (Yearn.Finance) or Ren`s cross-blockchain operations functionality.
-Yearn.Finance took the DeFi sector by storm with its governance token leaping from $700 to over $15,000 in just a month, despite its developers claiming the governance token is mostly free of value.
+Yearn.Finance took the DeFi sector by storm with its governance token leaping from $700 to over $15,000 in just a month.
+The token managed to achieve that despite its developers claiming the governance token is mostly free of value.
 Some experts state that YFI is the best growth-story example in the history of cryptocurrencies.

 Ren, on the other hand, acts as a permissionless and decentralized virtual protocol, enabling interoperability for decentralized applications.
-The movement of assets is enabled by Ren`s blockchain and cross-chain lending, exchanges, collateralization, and other extra activities that can be performed.
+The assets’ movement is enabled by Ren`s blockchain and cross-chain lending, exchanges, and other extra activities that can be performed.

-Nowadays, the DeFi ecosystem secured a $23.65 billion total value locked (TVL), with Maker leading the pack with 18.92% dominance over other DeFi projects with $4.29 TVL.
+Nowadays, the DeFi ecosystem secured a $23.65 billion total value locked (TVL) with Maker leading the pack with 18.92% dominance.
 The second in line, Aave, currently has $3,11 billion TVL, while compound closes the top-three with $2,83 billion TVL.

 However, one of DeFi’s most prominent problems is its close connection with Ethereum.
-The extensive usage of DeFi, combined with Ethereum’s recent price increase made transaction fees skyrocket close to $20 per transaction, which makes Ethereum’s blockchain unfeasible for small-scale transactions.
-Also, the huge number of transactions bottlenecked the existing Ethereum chain.
+The extensive usage of DeFi, combined with Ethereum’s recent price increase made transaction fees skyrocket close to $20 per transaction.
+This increase made Ethereum’s blockchain unfeasible for small-scale transactions.

-The solution comes with the much-anticipated Ethereum 2.0 blockchain update, which would improve transaction times and would introduce a staking mechanism for validating transactions on Ethereum’s chain.
+The solution comes with the much-anticipated Ethereum 2.0 blockchain update.
+The update would improve transaction times and would introduce a staking mechanism for validating transactions on Ethereum’s chain.
 The update would be great for the DeFi industry, as the ecosystem may receive another welcoming push and skyrocket projects like Polkadot, Aave, Compound, Maker, and Uniswap into the stratosphere.

 About Cryptoken Media

 Cryptoken Media is a one-stop solution to the marketing and advertising world of DeFi, cryptocurrencies, and blockchain.
-The company can offer a free consultation at [email protected], as well as an individually-tailored marketing strategy that is carefully crafted to suit your needs and business goals.
+The company offers a free consultation at [email protected] and an individually-tailored marketing strategy, crafted to your needs and business goals.
 Talk to us today for a limited time offer on all services.